hazardfn/riemannx/README.md

 ## 3. Examples<a name="examples"></a>

-To use riemannx all you need to do is fill out some config entries - after that everything just happens automagically (save for the actual sending of course):
+To use riemannx all you need to do is fill out some config entries - after that everything just happens automagically (save for the actual sending of course).
+Below is a comprehensive list of available options:

+### Config<a name="config"></a>

 ```elixir
 config :riemannx, [